 For the next set of baseline tests we concentrated on packet counting at the traffic sink.
 The topology consisted of four source hosts, each sending to one of the four interfaces on the counting host.
 As with sending, using two interfaces Click is able to count at the maximum rate.
-Adding a third and fourth interface did increase this rate, but switching to an SMP kernel and multi-threaded Click with each interface handled by a separate processor allowed us to count at a rate of 2,724 Mbps, the theoretical maximum.
+Adding a third and fourth interface did increase this rate when using one CPU, but switching to an SMP kernel and multi-threaded Click with each interface handled by a separate CPU core allowed us to count at a rate of 2,724 Mb/s, the theoretical maximum.

 What about forwarding performance?
 The border patrol acts more as a filtering device rather than a router, and so it will generally have a single outgoing interface connected to the next-hop router.
-Taking this into account, and using one, two and three incoming interfaces with a standardscompliant IP router Click configuration we were able to saturate the outgoing link even for minimum-sized packets (681 Mbps).
-Adding more interfaces does not increase the rate; with two incoming and two outgoing interfaces, the aggregated throughput on the outgoing links was about 680 Mbps, showing a performance bottleneck on the Click router.
+Taking this into account, and using one, two and three incoming interfaces with a standards-compliant IP router Click configuration we were able to saturate the outgoing link even for minimum-sized packets (681 Mb/s).
+With two incoming and two outgoing interfaces, the aggregated throughput on the outgoing links was about 680 Mb/s, showing a performance bottleneck on the Click router.

-As in the previous experiments, we then switched to an SMP kernel and multi-threaded Click to see if we were CPUlimited, and if so, how far we could improve this rate.
+As in the previous experiments, we then switched to an SMP kernel and multi-threaded Click to see if we were CPU-limited, and if so, how far we could improve this rate.
 When using multi-threaded Click and a router configuration, care must be taken in the way that threads (essentially CPU cores) are assigned to portions of the router.
 Maximizing the utilization of the four CPU cores does not necessarily maximize throughput; to have good cache performance it is important to avoid packets switching CPUs as they travel through the forwarding path.
-Since, as mentioned earlier, the border patrol acts as a filtering box more than a router, we can force all traffic arriving at one interface to leave on the same outgoing interface.
-With this in mind, we assign each of the two forwarding paths to separate processors.
-Testing this configuration and using some of Click's optimization tools resulted in a combined rate of 1,362 Mbps for minimumsized packets, or 86% of the theoretical maximum.
-We were able to forward 100-byte packets at line-rate.
-Clearly this shows that adding CPU cores increases the forwarding performance; adding more interfaces to the router and seeing how these rates continue to increase is future work.
+Since, the border patrol acts more like a filtering box more than a router, all traffic arriving at one interface can be statically routed to leave via a paired outgoing interface.
+With four gigabit interfaces on our test machines, this gave us two forwarding paths, which we assign to separate CPUs.
+Testing this configuration and using some of Click's optimization tools resulted in a combined rate of 1,362 Mb/s for minimum-sized (64-byte) packets, or 86% of the theoretical maximum.
+With 100-byte packets we saturated both outgoing gigabit interfaces.
+Clearly this shows that adding CPU cores increases the forwarding performance.
+Adding more interfaces to the router and seeing how these rates continue to increase is future work.